 - A letter of intent containing the applicant’s statement of interest and goals.

 - Reference letters from a minimum of three people.

-- The quality of the internship and other prior veterinary experience.
+- The quality of prior veterinary experience.